Patreon Feed Widget for Website. No-code - Poper

 • Patreon takes 8 percent on the Pro plan and 12 percent on Premium plus payment processing fees of approximately 2.9 percent plus $0.30 per transaction.

-• Paid-tier post visibility is controlled by the post's access_tier and current_user_can_view fields in the API response, which is what enables proper paywall behavior in third-party embeds.
+• Patron-only post visibility is controlled by the post access metadata in the API response, which is what enables proper paywall behavior in third-party embeds.

-• Compared to Ko-fi (fixed $6 a month membership and 0 percent platform fee on tips), Substack (10 percent on paid subs), and Buy Me a Coffee (5 percent), Patreon offers the deepest tier and post tooling at a higher fee.
+• Compared to Ko-fi (fixed $6 a month membership and 0 percent platform fee on tips), Substack (10 percent on paid subs), and Buy Me a Coffee (5 percent), Patreon offers strong membership and post tooling at a higher fee.

 Frequently asked questions